Slicer/Slicer/Docs/developer_guide/script_repository/markups.md

 ### Measure angle between two markup lines

-Measure angle between two markup line nodes.
+Measure angle between two markup line nodes that are already added to the scene and have the names `L` and `L_1`.
 Whenever either line is moved, the updated angle is printed on the console.
+This is for illustration only, for standard angle measurements angle markups can be used.

 ```python
 lineNodeNames = ["L", "L_1"]